egeorg/BobTheDiceMaster/school-bob-algorithm.md

 ## Optimization
 How much time such algorithm takes?

-Interesting parameters that affects performance are 1 - number of rerolls left, and 2 - number of available combinations.
+Interesting parameters that affect performance are number of rerolls left, and number of available combinations.
 There are always 5 dice and there 6 dice faces.
-Without additional modifications, assymptotic is O(n\*C^k) where n is amount of available combinations, and k is number of rerolls left.
+Without additional modifications, assymptotic is O(n\*C^k) where n is amount of available combinations, and k is number of rerolls left, and C is a parameter that only depends on number of dice (5) and dice faces (6), so it is a constant.
+Essentially C is a number of terms in the sum from reroll profit calculation algorithm.

 ### Optimization 1: get rid of duplicates in reroll results.
 Imagine rerolling 2 dice.
 Reroll results 1,6 and 6,1 yield to the same dice values, but when using the naive brute force this result is calculated twice.
 Instead of 6^k reroll values, less can be considered.
-Namely it is amount of k-combinations with repetitions of 6 elements, or C(6 + k - 1).
+Namely it is amount of k-combinations with repetitions of 6 elements, or a binomial coefficient C(6 + k - 1, k).

 Such optimization does not affect assymptotics, still it's O(n\*C^k).
 But it affects constant C in expression n\*C^k, for 3 rerolls it reduces number of operations ~100 times.